Normal Probability Plot Help

 Home » SPC for Excel Help » Distributions Help » Normal Probability Plot Help

-If the p value (probability) for the Anderson-Darling statistic is less than 0.05, there is statistical evidence that the data are not normality distributed.
+If the p value (probability) for the normality test statistic is less than 0.05, there is statistical evidence that the data are not normality distributed.
 If the p value is greater than 0.20, the conclusion is that the data are normally distributed.
 More data might be needed for values of p between 0.05 and 0.20.
 An example is given below.

 A hardness tester’s calibration is checked by testing a standard block once a day.
 The measurement error should be normally distributed.
 Data for the last 25 days is given below.
 That data can be downloaded at this link.
 We want to determine if the results are normally distributed.